Skateside/pocket-grimoire/events.md

 #### `bluff`

-- `detail.data` -> `Array.<Object>`
+- `detail.data` -> `Object`

 Fired when a demon bluff is selected.
 The serialised data for the bluff groups is passed to the event.
+The data has an `index` property which is the index of the currently visible group, and a `groups` property which contains an array of each of the groups.
 Each item in the array has a `name` property (the current text for bluff group) and a `set` property (an array of character IDs for each of the selected bluffs).

 #### `character-add`